tomasmendestt/Gaussian_splatting_application/README.md

 ****Ipad acquisition****

-If you're using an Ipad we recomend the same acquisition strategues used with the Zed Stereo camera.
+If an iPad is used, we recommend following the same acquisition strategy adopted for the ZED stereo camera.
-During acquisition, the Ipad was moved smoothly around the target scene while maintaining stable motion and good visibility of the scene structure.
+During capture, the device should be moved smoothly around the scene while maintaining stable motion and ensuring good visibility of the scene geometry.

-The video can be exported in .MOV type and then it must be converted into individual frames as the next step will teach.
+The recorded video can be exported in .MOV format and must then be converted into individual frames, as described in the next section.

 ---